melli79/mathGames/Readme.md

 Hint: as a warm-up, you can determine all irreducible polynomials upto degree $d>0$ modulo $p$.

-Hint2: What is the use of $d/2$ for factors?
+Hint 2: What is the use of $d/2$ for factors?

 ## Fibonacci Numbers